Solar panels in Newcastle

 Local installation

-SunSum works with a single named MCS-certified installer covering Newcastle and the surrounding NE postcodes.
+SunSum works with a single trusted MCS-certified installer covering Newcastle and the surrounding NE postcodes.
 You get one local point of contact rather than calls from several firms, and a binding quote follows a roof survey.

 Get your Newcastle estimate